 Some alterations can be administratively reviewed and approved by Landmark Preservation staff.
-Other alterations will require review by the Landmark Preservation Commission or Lower Downtown Design Review Board.
+Other alterations will require review by the Landmark Preservation Commission or Lower Downtown Design Review Commission.
 All projects are required to conform to applicable design standards and guidelines.

 Minor work requiring permits but introducing little to no visible change to a historic structure or property may be subject to the Landmark Quick Review and Approval Process.
 Applicants may submit the quick review application form to Landmark Preservation staff during counter hours or may email the application to Landmark Preservation (see Contact Us at right).
 Quick review applications are typically processed within one business day of receipt by Landmark Preservation staff.

 Quick review approvals may be issued by Landmark Preservation staff for like-for-like replacement of the following existing exterior features providing that the applicable design guidelines and standards are met: